 “The last year has been an incredible one for Downtown Arlington,” said Fritz, “and we want to invite the entire community to celebrate with us.”

-“We welcomed several new businesses this past year including 4 Kahunas Tiki Bar, Urban Alchemy, The Tipsy Oak and Growl,” Fritz continued, “and our own Sugar Bee Sweets was featured on the Food Network’s Dallas Cakes.
+“We welcomed several new businesses this past year including 4 Kahunas Tiki Bar, Urban Alchemy Coffee + Wine Bar, The Tipsy Oak, and Growl,” Fritz continued, “and Sugar Bee Sweets was featured on the Food Network’s Dallas Cakes.
 The City opened the incredible new Downtown Library and Council Chamber space and began work on the re-imaging of Abram Street.
 UT Arlington continues to transform with new centers for learning and living.
 In fact, more people live in Downtown than ever before.
 And thanks to our cultural partners and the new Downtown Arlington Urban Art Movement, there are so many more ways for people to experience Downtown, have fun and make memories.”

 Crafting the Future